With the postseason on the line, Seattle is a Lions town now

 Two years ago, no Seahawks fan would have believed that Geno Smith and Jared Goff would be their two favorite quarterbacks heading into the final game of the 2022 regular season, but here we are.
 This weekend, Emerald City will temporarily become Motown (hey, the Hawks already have a Michael Jackson.)

-Yes, Seattle (8-8) beat the Jets 23-6 on Sunday to keep their playoff hopes alive, but the only way that game is the main story right now is if New York came out on top.
+Yes, Seattle (8-8) beat the Jets 23-6 on Sunday to keep its playoff hopes alive, but the only way that game is the main story right now is if New York came out on top.
 A Seahawks defeat at the hands of a team that has now lost five straight would have confirmed all suspicion that they were never postseason-worthy to begin with.

 But the Seahawks did what they were supposed to (and had to) do in hammering a sliding Jets squad in all three phases of the game, thus giving themselves a chance at the playoffs before the final game of the season.
 They just need to beat the Rams … and hope like hell that Detroit beats Green Bay.

-I suspect most fans around here would have accepted the following scenario if presented to them before the season: The Seahawks will have a shot at the postseason heading into Week 18, and Denver will finish (at best) with one of the five worst records in the NFL, thus guaranteeing the Seattle a top-five pick in the draft.
+I suspect most fans around here would have accepted the following scenario if presented to them before the season: The Seahawks will have a shot at the postseason heading into Week 18, and Denver will finish (at best) with one of the five worst records in the NFL, thus guaranteeing Seattle a top-five pick in the draft.

 That’s the current reality, but that doesn’t mean all the 12s are thrilled.
 A couple months ago, the Seahawks were 6-3 and facing perhaps their easiest four-game stretch of the season.
 Then, they went 1-3 against the Bucs, Raiders, Rams (their win) and Panthers — all of whom have losing records — before dropping games to the division-leading 49ers and Chiefs.
 So though the Seahawks are still alive, they are not necessarily well — especially given that the Lions are 3-27 vs. the Packers in their past 30 games at Lambeau Field.